Deedone/techadv-src/content/posts/webgl.md

 ```
 Error checks are omitted for clarity.
 So, how exactly WebGL works?
-It's like a separate world.
+It's sort of a separate world.
-You need to pass some programs and data there in a special manner.
+You need to pass some programs and data there.
-Then you GPU will execute your program with your data and give back an image.
+Then you GPU will crunch the numbers and eventually give you an image.

 <div align="center">
 <figure style="width:100%;margin:0;">